OK, a second question: In 25 years, will trust be fundamental to your business success?

-Trust is a timeless principle that transcends all industries and markets.
-I believe it is the currency of all business, and organizations need to work to build, measure, and, when they have to, repair trust.
+Trust is a principle that transcends all industries and markets.
+In fact, it is the very currency of business, and organizations need to actively work to build, measure, and (when they have to) repair trust.

 If people don't trust you, they are unlikely to buy from you.
 It's that simple.

-But here's the real challenge: buyers default to distrust.
+And here's the real challenge: Buyers default to distrust.